John Poulson: Post-war business

 Poulson obtained a medical exemption from wartime service in 1939.
 The same year he married Cynthia Sykes, whose sister Lorna was married to John King, who many years later was ennobled as John King, Baron King of Wartnaby.
 He was thus well placed to expand his business throughout the wartime years.
 He was a workaholic and demanded the same commitment from his staff, dismissing staff who would not work his way.
 He had his own firm build him a house called Manasseh at a cost of £60,000, helped by building contractors donating services for free in the hope of getting contracts in the future.
 The house won the Ideal Homes "House of the Year" competition in 1958.

 Poulson revolutionised the accepted architectural method of completing a design then handing it over for costing, planning and building.
 He developed a combined architecture and design practice, an all-in-one service which employed all the separate disciplines in integrated teams.
-This approach facilitated the development process and reduced costs.
+This approach accelerated the development process and reduced costs.
 In the post-war years, Poulson's business boomed and by the 1960s was one of the largest in Europe.
-He later admitted that the practice expanded "beyond my wildest dreams" and offices were opened in London, Middlesbrough, Newcastle upon Tyne, Edinburgh, Beirut and Lagos, Nigeria.
+He later admitted that the practice expanded "beyond my wildest dreams" and offices were opened in London, Middlesbrough, Newcastle upon Tyne, Edinburgh, Beirut, and Lagos, Nigeria.